selfage/cli/README.md

 ## Generate descriptors

-See `@selfage/message` package for detailed explanation of what's being generated and how to use the generated descriptors.
+See `@selfage/message` and `@selfage/datastore_client` packages for detailed explanation of what's being generated and how to use the generated descriptors.

 ```
 $ selfage generate -h